Tilicho Peak Expedition - 35 Days

 Tilicho peak expedition difficulty level

-It is considered an adventurous tour because it needs a blend of technical skills, physical fitness, and mental stability to tackle.
-Major factors that contribute to its difficult quotient are:
+It is considered an adventurous journey.
+It requires a blend of technical skills, physical fitness, and mental stability.
+Major factors that contribute to its difficulty quotient are:

 • Altitude: Tilicho Peak reaches an altitude of 7,134 meters or 23,405 feet.
 In climbing the peak, one of the most important factors for climbing this peak is attitude, wherein reduced levels of oxygen can easily result in altitude sickness.